micro-community/development/docs/pages/getting-started/private-repos.markdown

 ---
 layout: default
-title: Private Repositories
+title: Private Repos
 nav_order: 1
-permalink: /private-repositories
+permalink: /getting-started/private-repos
 parent: Get Started
 ---

-# Using private repositories
+# Using Private Repos

 Please note that currently only saving one credential is supported, ie. no way to specify it separately for different providers.